The June 2023 Educator summit is Now open!

 Quick and Easy Vocabulary Activities for Kindergarten

 Each Engaging Reader’s text includes plans for explicit instruction for two vocabulary words.
-Each book has these graphic organizers with the vocabulary written words added.
+Each book contains these graphic organizers with the vocabulary words added.
 Then we provided a blank space for you to add the different meanings.
-Of course, we have provided word guides, but you don’t need to use the exact words we suggested.
-If you have a similar word you wish to add, that is works as well.
+Of course, we have provided instructions and lesson guides, but you don’t need to use the words we suggested.
+If you have a similar word you wish to add, that works as well.

 We keep multiple words posted as a reminder for the teacher to use these words as well.
 Modeling the use of a new vocabulary word is so important.
 Young children have so much fun pointing out, “Hey, you said ‘muttered’!”